ARJUNRAGHUNANDANAN/Sentiment-Classification-NLP-challenge/README.md

 *   Should consider testing further methods like Naive Bayes and SVM.
 *   I also found it difficult to easily adjust code / libraries / training method to utilize CPU/GPU/TPU offerings of colab and kaggle correctly.
 So, i need to work on understanding the methods more.
 *   Try implementing Multiple Model Choosing and Multi Model Prediction as planned prior to project (with local hosting to reduce deployment cost)
 *   Going through metrics, I noticed that the GridSearch did not find the best model while simple logistic regression did.
 Should go through parameters and code functions to see what went wrong.
+*   I used Vertex AI Endpoint Deployment method to test the model prediction using endpoint calling which worked. (refer webapp/app.py for code)
+*   Since I used tensorflow-text 2.13.1 instead of tensorflow, it needs its environments
+*   While I did experiment with hosting a live preview on Streamlit Cloud, the 100+ Mb model files were causing issues with getting the model onto Github and st.cache() issues.
+Will sort this out on a later project.

 Here is a Tabulated Datasheet incase anyone want to see.